Citizenship for Children Born Abroad to U.S. Parents

 Having a child born outside of the United States can present additional obstacles when it comes to getting your child American citizenship.
 However, if you are a U.S. citizen who has a child born abroad, there are several options available for you to get your child U.S. citizenship.
-This blog post will guide you through the process of getting citizenship for your child and the important steps that you need to take.

-2. Obtain proof of your U.S Citizenship
+2. Obtain Proof of your U.S. Citizenship

 The first step towards getting U.S. citizenship for your child is to obtain proof of your own U.S. citizenship.
 You can do this by obtaining your U.S. passport or your Certificate of Naturalization or Citizenship.
 This document will be required for the next stage in the process.